Skip to main content

 Biodiversity

 There are nearly 20 species of penguins.
-For example, the Emperor Penguin.
-He is the only one who can survive at -40 degrees Fahrenheit (-40 degrees Celsius).
-Gentoo penguins live in warmer areas where there are more enemies.
-That's why they are smaller, thinner and nimble.
-More about biodiversity.
+For instance, the Emperor penguin is the only one that can survive at -40 degrees Fahrenheit (-40 degrees Celsius).
+Meanwhile, the Adélie penguins inhabit warmer regions where they face more predators.
+As a result, they are smaller, slimmer, and quicker.
+Learn more about biodiversity.

 ADVERTISEMENT